 This does create a slight step up when you are going from the throttle to the brake.
 The benefit, however, of being able to maintain constant brake pressure control during downshifts, is worth it – in my opinion.

 Lateral gap between the brake and the throttle pedal

 Personally I tend to brake on the right-hand edge of the brake pedal.
 I know not everyone likes this, but it means that setting the pedal spacing laterally becomes fairly easy.
 If I am catching the throttle when not intended then I know to move the throttle pedal position across until I don’t.

-Luckily, you do not often have to change the whole pedal assembly for this, as the pedal plate itself can often be adjusted laterally on its own – or replaced with a larger / smaller one as necessary.
+Luckily, you do not often have to change the whole pedal assembly for this, as the pedal plate itself can often be adjusted laterally on its own – or replaced with a larger / smaller pedal as necessary.

 2. Add A Heel Board

 Until recently I would never have thought about adding a heel board.